Get an annual AARP membership for only $9. Offer ends 12/11.

 Dr. Brad Ingrao, Audiologist Read About Our Panel of Experts

-“Hey Doc, what’s your opinion of Oticon?”
-That’s the type of question I’m asked frequently, as there are many different hearing aid styles, prices, and brands.
-I have experience with Oticon, starting with their behind-the-ear (BTE) devices in college.
-I found them to be one of the most popular instruments among my Deaf friends.
-Oticon was one of the first hearing aid companies to focus on the sound quality of a user’s voice, which tends to sound strange when amplified through hearing aids.
+As an audiologist, I get asked a lot about Oticon, plus other hearing-aid styles, prices, and brands.
+I have long-standing experience with Oticon, starting with its behind-the-ear (BTE) devices used by my deaf friends in college.
+At that time, Oticon was one of the first hearing-aid companies to focus on the sound quality of a user’s voice, which tends to sound strange when amplified through hearing aids.

-I can confidently say that if you buy an Oticon hearing aid and have it properly fitted, you will hear better and have a satisfactory user experience.
-I’ve fit my patients with Oticon hearing aids for nearly 30 years, including three of my own family members.
-Not only do these devices improve sound, but they also hold up for years to come, making them a solid investment.
-The company stands behind the product, and there is likely an experienced Oticon dispenser in any decent-sized town in America.
+I’m confident that if you buy an Oticon hearing aid and have it properly fitted, you will hear better and have a satisfactory experience.
+I’ve fit my patients — including three of my family members — with Oticon hearing aids for nearly 30 years.
+Not only do the devices improve sound, but they also hold up for years, making them a solid investment.
+The company stands behind its products.
+It’s likely an experienced Oticon dispenser in any decent-sized town in America.

 How Does Oticon Compare?

 Oticon is a great hearing aid provider that has been around for more than a century.
 The company has a history of technological innovation, offering some of the best hearing aids on the market.
 That said, some older adults may prefer hearing aids that are cheaper and available to buy without contacting a medical professional.
-If you want to learn more about affordable alternatives, check out the top-rated hearing aid providers we have reviewed.
+To learn more about affordable alternatives, check out the top-rated hearing aid providers we have reviewed.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.